freebee-game/server-backend/README.md

 original game, you are not restricted to only a single game per day!

-The only notable difference between Free Bee and the original game is the use of the SOWPODS dictionary instead of the NYT dictionary.
+The only notable difference between Free Bee and the original game is the use of the ENABLE dictionary instead of the NYT dictionary.
 Patches welcome.

 Find us on the web at https://freebee.fun/